thinhnotes/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

     -   Try asking questions first that will lead the participants to discover the answers on their own.

-## Step 3: Future Design Proposals

--   Check in with your tables to ensure that they are able to transition and move on to the next steps.

--   Provide some feedback on the services they identify could be updated.

-    -   Try asking questions first that will lead the participants to discover the answers on their own.

-## Step 4: Present the solution
+## Step 3: Present the solution

--   Determine which table will be paired with your table before Step 3 begins.
+-   Determine which team will be paired with your team before Step 3 begins.

--   For the first round, assign one table as the presenting team and the other table as the customer.
+-   For the first round, assign one team as the presenting team and the other team as the customer.

 -   Have the presenting team present their solution to the customer team.